How to Regrow Your Grocery List and Get Free Food

 Conclusion

-Regrowing your grocery list is one of the easiest (and most satisfying) ways to save money, reduce waste, and build self-sufficiency right at home.
-Whether you’re sprouting green onions in a jar, rooting sweet potato slips on your windowsill, or planting potatoes in a bucket, you’re taking real steps toward food freedom.
-I’ve found that once you start regrowing just one item, it quickly becomes a habit, and soon, your kitchen scraps become a mini garden full of possibility.
-Start small, stay curious, and enjoy the harvest!
+Regrowing your grocery list is one of the simplest and most rewarding ways to save money, reduce waste, and practice self-sufficiency right at home.
+By regrowing food in water—like sprouting green onions in a jar, rooting sweet potato slips on your windowsill, or planting potatoes in a bucket—you’re turning everyday kitchen scraps into a steady supply of fresh produce.

 Resources: Here are some helpful resources for further information.